exosphere-lang/compiler/README.md

 ## Grammar

-You can find the grammar for exosphere [here](https://github.com/exosphere-lang/grammar)
+You can find the formal grammar for Exosphere [here](https://github.com/exosphere-lang/grammar)